A Fisher-Rao gradient flow for entropy-regularised Markov decision processes in Polish spaces: Introduction

 \subsubsection{Natural policy gradient with log-linear policies.}

-We highlight that the stability of \eqref{eq:gradient_flow_introduction}, as proven in Theorem \ref{thm:stability_mirror}, provides a systematic framework for analyzing policy gradient methods with parameterised policies.
-Many of these algorithms can be seen as approximate Fisher-Rao flows with inexact gradient evaluations, and their performance can be quantified using Theorem \ref{thm:stability_mirror}.
+We highlight that the stability of \eqref{eq:gradient_flow_introduction}, as proven in Theorem \ref{thm:stability_mirror}, provides a systematic framework for analysing policy gradient methods with parameterised policies.
+Many of these algorithms can be seen as approximate Fisher--Rao flows with inexact gradient evaluations, and their performance can be quantified using Theorem \ref{thm:stability_mirror}.
 In the sequel, we illustrate the practical application of Theorem \ref{thm:stability_mirror} for log-linear parameterised policies.

 Let $(\bbH, \|\cdot\|_{\bbH}) $ be a Hilbert space with the inner product $\langle\cdot, \cdot\rangle_{\bbH}$ (e.g., $\bbH=\mathbb{R}^N$ or $\bbH=\ell^2$) representing the parameter space, and let $g\in B_b(S\times A; \bbH)$ be a fixed feature basis.
 Consider the following minimisation problem: